hefloryd/reqtool/README.md

 * To link an artifact with a requirement, simply drag-and-drop the artifact on the requirement in the ReqTool requirements editor.

+* To delete any link, open the *Trace View* and select the arrow representing the link, then press the delete key.

 WARNING: The Capra `org.eclipse.capra.generic` bundles must not be installed in the Eclipse instance running ReqTool.
 That is because Capra (at least up to version 0.7.0) can not handle multiple models running at once.